tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ============================

 As I said previously this book assumes you are already familiar with PHP.
-In this chapter I will just cover a few newer additions to PHP which you will need to know about to continue with this book.
-It will also cover some important tools as well as discuss programming style.
+In this chapter I will just quickly cover a few newer additions to PHP as well as some tools and techniques process which you will need to know about to continue with this book.

+I don't intend to go into anything in too much depth, it will contain just enough information of the things we will be using and I encourage you to research them further yourself.

 Namespaces
 ----------

 If namespaces are new to you then I think the easiest analogy I can think of is that they are like folders for your code.
-Using namespaces means that you can have 2 or more classes with the same name in different namespaces just like you can have 2 or more files with the same name in different folders.
+Using namespaces means you can have 2 or more classes with the same name in different namespaces, just like you can have 2 or more files with the same name in different folders.

-Without covering all the details of PHP namespaces here I'll quickly cover everything you will need to know about them to get through this book.
+Without covering all the details of PHP namespaces here I will quickly cover the aspects of them which we will be using.

 The full documentation for PHP namespaces can be found at http://php.net/manual/en/language.namespaces.php